 \subsection{Market stability in multi-agent and multi-asset market impact games}

-We now study how the stability of the market depends on the number of agents, $J$, together with the number of assets, $M$, risk-aversion parameter $\gamma$, and number of trading times $N$.
+We now study how the stability of the market depends on the number of agents, $J$, the number of assets, $M$, the risk-aversion parameter $\gamma$, and the number of trading periods $N$.
 Specifically, we compute numerically the critical value of $\theta$ after which the market is not stable.
 However, we first observe that to study the stability it is sufficient to analyse the fundamental solutions of each virtual assets.